gleich/fgh/README.md

 ### 🗂 `structure`

-This is the structure used inside of the [`structure_root`](#-structure_root) If you use the [keywords shown in the clone structure](#-keywords) it will automatically be replaced by the value for the repo.
+This is the structure used inside of the [`structure_root`](#-structure_root) If you use the [keywords shown in the clone structure](#-keywords) it will automatically be replaced by the value for the repo and add the name of the repo to the end.
 Below is an example of what you would put in the general config file:

 ```yaml
 structure: